 Calcium is the most abundant of the minerals in the human body, whilst most people know of its importance in the health of bones, it plays a vital role in several other key bodily functions.
 Calcium can be consumed from a variety of sources, including hard water.

-In the Bones
+Calcium In the Bones

 Most of us are aware that calcium is a key component of bone health, but perhaps not how important.
 99% of the bodies calcium is stored in the bones and teeth.
 The development, growth and the continued maintenance of bone is all driven by Calcium.
 It also repairs damage and helps to slow bone density loss caused by ageing.

-In the Heart and Blood
+Calcium in the Heart and Blood

 Calcium is a key component in blood clotting as well as in relaxing smooth muscle surrounding blood vessels.
 It also plays an important role in heart muscle contraction as well as in maintaining a regular heartbeat.
 Several studies have found a link between higher intake of calcium and lower blood pressure.
 However more in-depth study is needed before this benefit can be fully confirmed.
 There also appears to be some evidence that higher intake of calcium can reduce cholesterol as well.